continuouspipe/continuouspipe/documentation/content/guides/laravel.md

             services:
                 web:
-                    image: quay.io/richdynamix/laravel-demo
+                    image: quay.io/continuouspipe/laravel-demo
 ```
-Here we simply inject the `APP_ENV` build argument, the same as we did for our `docker-compose.yml` file.
+Here we injecting the `APP_ENV` build argument, the same as we did for our `docker-compose.yml` file.
 We also define the registry repository address where we want to push our freshly built images to.

 The next task to run is the `infrastructure` task -